Reform

 • Pass HR1, the For The People Act

-• The undemocratic, corrupt, radical, Supreme Court has made very bad decisions like Citizens United, roll back of the Voting Rights Act, Campaign Finance Reform, gerrymandering, corporate person hood, money is speech, weakening unions, loosened laws on corruption, women's rights, guns, ...
+• The undemocratic, corrupt, radical, Supreme Court (SCOTUS) has made very bad decisions like Citizens United allowed big money to corrupt politics, gerrymandering resulted in one party States that do not represent the people, roll back of the Voting Rights Act, Campaign Finance Reform, corporate person hood, money is speech, weakening unions, loosened laws on corruption, women's rights, guns, unitary Presidency, ...other damaging, undemocratic decisions.

-• The national popular vote should verify or over ride the Supreme Court.
+• The Constitution did not give SCOTUS the final word, it begins ‘We the people’.
+A simple majority of the national popular vote should over ride SCOTUS decisions, for Roe it probably will.
 Major decisions should be automatically placed on the national ballot.
 A ballot initiative would also be appropriate.

 • Limit Presidential war powers including the AUMF.
 It's unconstitutional.